Why staying at an off-site Hotel could save you money

 “Many people who book a Walt Disney World vacation don’t look beyond the hotels right on Disney property.
 Sure, they’re convenient in many ways, but that comes at an often-steep price, especially during Spring Break.
 Instead of breaking the budget with your lodging, opt for an off-site hotel that has comfy amenities and a much lower price tag.

 The Walt Disney World resort is huge, with hotel clusters in all the surrounding areas.
 You won’t notice them if you never leave the resort, but many are literally within a minute or two of Disney property.
-The on-site hotels offer complimentary transportation to the Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom, but so do most of the off-site properties.
+The on-site hotels offer complimentary transportation to the Magic Kingdom, Epcot Center, Disney’s Hollywood Studios, and Disney’s Animal Kingdom, but so do most of the off-site properties.
 Many also shuttle you to Universal Studios Florida, Islands of Adventure, SeaWorld Orlando, and even to area outlet malls.
 The off-site hotels cater to budget-conscious families with amenities like kitchenettes or even full kitchens, suites, multiple swimming pools, and game rooms.
 Some even serve up a free breakfast for extra savings.

 If you need more room because you’re traveling with a large Spring Break posse, you can rent a vacation pool home and have enough space for everyone in your group to spread out.
 When you break the cost down to a per-person rate, it’s a major bargain for a fully furnished multi-bedroom home with a private pool.